stitchfix/nodebook/README.md

 ## Installation

-Nodebook is available on pypi and can be installed with pip:
+Nodebook is available on pypi and can be installed with pip.
+Additionally, the jupyter extension must be registered:
 ```
 pip install nodebook
+upyter nbextension install --py nodebook
 ```

 ## Usage